isaacdono/game-emulator/README.md

 <!-- Place images and videos -->

 ## How to Run the Project
-1. Flash MicroPython onto the Raspberry Pi Pico W
+1. Flash MicroPython firmware onto the Raspberry Pi Pico W
-2. Copy the `.py` files to the Pico W using Thonny IDE
+2. Run `snake.py` file in Pico W using VS Code
-3. Run `main.py`